SilkRose/Pony/stories/ticking-love/ticking-love.md

 >
 > P.S. - A kiss would be nice.

-*Zero.*
+My eyes are full of joyous tears as I set the note down.

+*Zero.
+A kiss, you shall get, Twilight!*

 I wrap my hooves around her and kiss her passionately.

-She kisses back as we enjoy the moment.
+She kisses back as we enjoy the moment, happy tears flowing from her eyes.

 "I love you."